Consensys/doc.web3signer/docs/Tutorials/Launchpad-Keystores.md

 ## 3. Create password file

-You must create a plain text file that stores the password to decrypt the keystore.
+Create a plain text file that stores the password to decrypt the keystore.
-In this example we create the `keystore-m_12381_3600_0_0_0-1606109670.txt` file in the `eth2.0-deposit-cli/validator_keys` directory.
+In this example we create the `keystore-m_12381_3600_0_0_0-1606109670.txt` file in the `eth2deposit-cli-<version>/validator_keys` directory.

 !!! example "keystore-m_12381_3600_0_0_0-1606109670.txt"